-The Group continues to cooperate with various other government and regulatory authorities, including the Serious Fraud Office, the European and Swiss Competition Commissions, and a number of U.S. State Attorneys General, in conjunction with their investigations into submissions made by panel members to the bodies that set LIBOR and various other interbank offered rates.
+In July 2014, the Group announced that it had reached settlements totalling £217 million (at 30 June 2014 exchange rates) to resolve with UK and U.S. federal authorities legacy issues regarding the manipulation several years ago of Group companies' submissions to the British Bankers' Association ("BBA") London Interbank Offered Rate ("LIBOR") and Sterling Repo Rate.
+The Group continues to cooperate with various other government and regulatory authorities, including the Serious Fraud Office, the Swiss Competition Commission, and a number of U.S. State Attorneys General, in conjunction with their investigations into submissions made by panel members to the bodies that set LIBOR and various other interbank offered rates.

-Certain Group companies, together with other panel banks, have also been named as defendants in private lawsuits, including purported class action suits, in the U.S. in connection with their roles as panel banks contributing to the setting of U.S. Dollar and Japanese Yen LIBOR.
-The claims have been asserted by plaintiffs claiming to have had an interest in various types of financial instruments linked to U.S. Dollar and Japanese Yen LIBOR.
-The allegations in these cases, the majority of which have been coordinated for pre-trial purposes in multi-district litigation proceedings ("MDL") in the U.S. Federal Court for the Southern District of New York (the "District Court"), are substantially similar to each other.
-The lawsuits allege violations of the Sherman Antitrust Act, the Racketeer Influenced and Corrupt Organizations Act ("RICO") and the Commodity Exchange Act ("CEA"), as well as various state statutes and common law doctrines.
-Certain of the plaintiffs' claims have been dismissed by the District Court.
+Certain Group companies, together with other panel banks, have also been named as defendants in private lawsuits, including purported class action suits, in the U.S. in connection with their roles as panel banks contributing to the setting of U.S. dollar, Japanese yen and Sterling LIBOR.
+The lawsuits, which contain broadly similar allegations, allege violations of the Sherman Antitrust Act, the Racketeer Influenced and Corrupt Organizations Act and the Commodity Exchange Act, as well as various state statutes and common law doctrines.
+Certain of the plaintiffs' claims, including those asserted under U.S. anti-trust laws, have been dismissed by the U.S. Federal Court for Southern District of New York (the "District Court").
+That court's dismissal of plaintiffs' anti-trust claims has been appealed to the New York Federal Court of Appeal.
+The OTC and Exchange - Based plaintiffs' claims were dismissed in November 2015 for lack of personal jurisdiction against the Group.